Kavithma-Thushal/Hello-Shoes-2nd-Sem-Final/README.md

-# Hello Shoes (Pvt).
-Ltd 👟
+# Hello Shoes (PVT) LTD. 👟

-Discover the Hello Shoes Pvt Ltd FrontEnd repository, your gateway to our Shoe Shop Management System's user interface!
+Discover the Hello Shoes (PVT) LTD. FrontEnd repository, your gateway to our Shoe Shop Management System's user interface!
 This repository contains the frontend application built using modern web technologies.
 Our frontend provides an engaging and intuitive interface for customers to explore our shoe catalog, place orders, and manage their accounts.
 It also includes administrative features for managing inventory, processing orders, and analyzing sales data.